proemmer/Basel/README.md

 ####Detectors

-In this namespace, there are gesture detectors to detect gestures at runtime for different sensors.
+In this namespace, there are gesture detectors which are using the recognizers to detect gestures at runtime for different sensors.

 ![Recognizer](./images/Detector.PNG)